-Lasagna Zucchini Boats are a low-carb version of the traditional pasta dish made with hollowed-out zucchini instead of lasagna noodles.
+Lasagna Zucchini Boats with ground beef are a low-carb version of the traditional pasta dish made with hollowed-out zucchini instead of lasagna noodles.
 While this recipe may be healthy, it’s also incredibly delicious!

 When I went on a low-carb diet after my second baby, these lasagna zucchini boats were one of my favorite dishes to make.

 I’m a big fan of zucchini and the meat sauce combined with the cheese made this recipe very comforting without being too heavy.

 I’ve since altered this recipe to include the sauce from my lasagna made with cottage cheese and it’s made this recipe even easier and more delicious!

 If you’re looking for a way to enjoy lasagna without all of the carbs from the noodles, or just want a healthier dinner option, these zucchini boats are for you!